 40 hours a week – For what is usually far less an hour, you can hire an employee to devote every waking hour to making your site succeed and there’s no arguing about who’s the boss.

-SEO, Web designer, fetcher of coffee – Your inhouse employee can wear as many hats as she has time in the day.
+SEO, Web designer, fetcher of coffee – Your in-house employee can wear as many hats as they have time in the day.
 Don’t need 20 hours of work this month on SEO?
 That’s okay, she can also write up some PPC ads, run your analytics program, write press releases, help out with customer support, even make coffee in the morning.

 SEM Training – it’s a rare hire that comes in with 100 percent knowledge.
 Your best case is picking up a consultant who wants to go in-house; but most of the time, hiring an SEO means hiring someone with knowledge of the Internet that you can train to be an SEO.
 So you end up spending time and money on SEO training courses.